rafaelmontas/rafaelmontas.github.io/_drafts/rails-docker-swarm-hetzner.md

 $ rails db:prepare
 ```

-You should now be able to run the app locally with `rails s` and see the welcome page.
+You should now be able to run the app locally with `bin/dev` and see the welcome page.

 ![Rails welcome page](/assets/images/docker-swarm-hetzner/rails-welcome.png)